EmmaB979/Git_Project_Sep23/Git_Tutorial.md

 3. Local repository: the repository (hidden .git folder) where you keep your snapshots, also stored locally.

+To check in what conceptual areas my files are, check by `git status`

 #### Developing area

 In the computer itself, the folder where the git was created.